 Each of these topic areas has detailed standards and competencies students need to know for the exam day.

-The First Aid & General Safety section includes six subtopics:
+The First Aid and General Safety section includes six subtopics:

 These tasks are common skills health assistants use in daily work to maintain a clean and safe environment for patients and other healthcare workers.

-The Medical Terminology section is comprised of six subtopics:
+The Medical Terminology section is comprised of four subtopics:

 It’s crucial for health assistants to know the ins-and-outs of medical terms so they can effectively understand and communicate in the workplace.

-The Body Systems section of the exam has two subtopics:
+The Body Systems section of the exam has three subtopics:

-The Observation & Communication portion involves six subtopics:
+The Observation and Communication portion involves four subtopics:

 Because health assistants work closely with patients, having good observation and communication skills is a must!

-The Documentation & Legal Issues of the Health Assisting Profession section includes four subtopics:
+The Documentation and Legal/Ethical Issues section includes four subtopics:

 Though these items seem minor, it’s essential for every healthcare professional to follow all laws and regulations when it comes to patient privacy!